 Having a website allows you to build your brand in a way completely controlled by you.
-It allows you to showcase the best parts of your business, to demonstrate your expertise, and speak directly to the needs of potential customers.
-It also allows you to showcase your logo and present information with consistent design themes, further establishing your brand in the customers' mind.
+It allows you to showcase the best parts of your business, demonstrate your expertise, and speak directly to the needs of potential customers.
+It also allows you to showcase your logo and present information with consistent design themes, further establishing your brand in the customers' minds.

 In a nutshell: having your own website allows you to take control of potential customer impressions and reduce the impact of information posted about it on other social mediums.

 Another advantage of having a website is the ability it gives you to learn more about both potential and current customers.
 For example, you can collect emails by asking visitors to subscribe to your email list.
 You can then send a follow-up email asking for more tailored preference information.
 This will help you learn which promotions, discounts, and new product or service announcements to send them in the future.

 Most people who visit your website will likely be looking for information about your products or services.
 They may even decide to purchase directly from the website or visit your physical store (if you have one).

 Your goal is to provide potential customers with as much information as necessary to educate them about your products or services.
 If you are a landscape company, have an online menu of services such as lawn care, tree services, and patio construction.
 This allows potential customers to click the service they are interested in and learn about what you offer.
 If you are a bakery, highlight each bakery item you sell and different options such as sizing, frosting color, customization.